 A detailed global market overview highlights the key obstacles and opportunities in the sector.

 We take an in-depth look at the biggest shifts in luxury & hospitality and present the key rising trends to help you navigate this changing landscape.
-We hear from leading industry innovators, present inspiring best-in-class case studies, and examine the attitudes and motivations of the latest retail consumer tribes.
+We hear from leading industry innovators, present inspiring best-in-class case studies, and examine the attitudes and motivations of the latest luxury consumer tribes.
 Guests will also enjoy a set lunch on arrival.

 If your business would like to reach The Future Laboratory’s vast network of innovators across brands and agencies, we offer sponsorship opportunities throughout the year for all of our events and more.
 Please get in touch here for details.